learn-co-curriculum/dsc-model-fit-linear-regression/README.md

 Let's discuss some key metrics in the light of our output:
 - R-squared uses a baseline model which is the worst model.
 This baseline model does not make use of any independent variables to predict the value of dependent variable Y. Instead it uses the mean of the observed responses of dependent variable Y and always predicts this mean as the value of Y. The mathematical formula to calculate R-squared for a linear regression line is in terms of squared errors for the fitted model and the baseline model.
-In the formula below, $SS_{RES}$ is the residual sum of squared errors or our model, also known as $SSE$, which is the error between the real and predicted values. $SS_{TOT}$ is the difference between real and mean y values.
+In the formula below, $SS_{RES}$ is the residual sum of squared errors or our model, also known as $SSE$, which is the error between the real and predicted values. $SS_{TOT}$ is the difference between real and mean $y$ values.

 ### $$ R^2 = 1-\dfrac{SS_{RES}}{SS_{TOT}}=1 - \dfrac{\sum_i (y_i-\hat{y_i})^2}{\sum_i {(y_i-\bar{y_i})^2}}$$

--  The problem with $R^2$ is that, whichever predictor you **add** to your model which will make your model more complex, will increase your $R^2$ value.
+-  The problem with $R^2$ is that, whichever predictor you **add** to your model irrespective of whether it will add any new information to the model, will increase your $R^2$ value.
 That is, the model tends to overfit if we only use $R^2$ as our model fitting criterion.
-This is why train test split is essential and why regularization techniques are used to refine more advanced regression models.
+This is why train-has test split is essential and why regularization techniques are used to refine more advanced regression models.
 Make sure to read [this blogpost](https://www.statisticshowto.datasciencecentral.com/adjusted-r2/) on the difference between the two to get a better sense to why use $R^2_{adj}$ !

 ## The parameter estimates and p-values

-Just like with single linear regression, the parameters or coefficients we're calculating have a p-value or *significance* attached to them.
-The interpretation of the p-value for each parameter is exactly the same as for single multiple regression:
+Just like with simple linear regression, the parameters or coefficients we're calculating have a p-value or *significance* attached to them.
+The interpretation of the p-value for each parameter is exactly the same as for multiple regression:

 > The p-value represents the probability that the coefficient is actually zero.